Vishnu20042005/buspassproject/README.md

 # • Login:

-– The admin needs to login using the login credentials.
-Only then, he/she can make any changes in the database and the website.
+– The admin needs to log in using the login credentials.
+Only then he/she can make any changes in the database and the website.

 # • Release tickets for the buses: